Earthworm: Ecology

-This earthworm activity aerates and mixes the soil, and is conducive to mineralization of nutrients and their uptake by vegetation.
+The earthworm activity aerates and mixes the soil, and is conducive to mineralization of nutrients and their uptake by vegetation.
 Certain species of earthworm come to the surface and graze on the higher concentrations of organic matter present there, mixing it with the mineral soil.
 Because a high level of organic matter mixing is associated with soil fertility, an abundance of earthworms is generally considered beneficial by farmers and gardeners.
 As long ago as 1881 Charles Darwin wrote: "It may be doubted whether there are many other animals which have played so important a part in the history of the world, as have these lowly organized creatures."

 Also, while, as the name suggests, the main habitat of earthworms is in soil, they are not restricted to this habitat.
 The brandling worm Eisenia fetida lives in decaying plant matter and manure.
 Arctiostrotus vancouverensis from Vancouver Island and the Olympic Peninsula is generally found in decaying conifer logs.
 Aporrectodea limicola, Sparganophilus spp., and several others are found in mud in streams.
 Some species are arboreal, some aquatic and some euryhaline (salt-water tolerant) and littoral (living on the sea-shore, e.g. Pontodrilus litoralis).
 Even in the soil species, special habitats, such as soils derived from serpentine, have an earthworm fauna of their own.

 Vermicomposting of organic "wastes" and addition of this organic matter to the soil, preferably as a surface mulch, will provide several species of earthworms with their food and nutrient requirements, and will create the optimum conditions of temperature and moisture that will stimulate their activity.

 Earthworms are environmental indicators of soil health.
 Earthworms feed on the decaying matter in the soil and analyzing the contents of their digestive tracts gives insight into the overall condition of the soil.
 The earthworm gut accumulates chemicals, including heavy metals such as cadmium, mercury, zinc, and copper.
 The population size of the earthworm indicates the quality of the soil, as healthy soil would contain a larger number of earthworms.